postmodern/deployml/README.md

 * **Does not** require anything else to be installed on the servers.
 * **Does not** use `net-ssh`.
 * Supports any Operating System that supports Ruby and SSH.
-* Provides a simple command-line util using Thor.
+* Provides a simple command-line interface using Thor.

 ## Examples